open-spaced-repetition/fsrs4anki/docs/tutorial.md

 Q10: How can I confirm that FSRS is working?

 A10: Review a new card, remember what intervals you saw above the answer buttons.
 Undo review.
 Now set the desired retention either to 0.99 (maximum) or to 0.7 (minimum), and review the card again.
 You should see different intervals.
 Alternatively, download the [Helper add-on](https://ankiweb.net/shared/info/759844606) and enable "Display memory state after answer".
+If the intervals don't change, make sure that you have applied the preset to the right deck.
+Remember that the settings of the preset applied to subdecks take priority over the settings of the preset applied to the parent deck.

 ***